 KEY Parkway Size Growing area measured from curb to sidewalk.
-This minimum is up to the discretion of the city's street tree inspect SCE Approved Tree Utility-friendly tree species recommended by Southern California Edison for Coastal, Valley, Mountain & Desert reg Evergreen, Deciduous, Semi-deciduous E - Evergreen.
+This minimum is up to the discretion of the city's street tree inspector.
+SCE Approved Tree Utility-friendly tree species recommended by Southern California Edison for Coastal, Valley, Mountain & Desert regions.
+Evergreen, Deciduous, Semi-deciduous E - Evergreen.
 The tree has leaves year-round.
 D - Deciduous.
 All leaves lost in one season.
 S - Semi-deciduous.
 Most, but not all leaves lost.
 Water: Ratings from WUCOLS IV (Water Use Classification of Landscape Species) LA Basin = Sunset Climate Zones 22-24 Valley/Inland = Sunset Climate Zones 18-21 VL - Very low.
 Trees should not need water other than natural rainfall.
-Prolonged drought may require a deep water L - Low.
+Prolonged drought may require a deep watering once or twice if severe wilting is exhibited.
+L - Low.
 One deep watering per summer month, or every other month in dry season if needed.
 M - Moderate.
 Two deep waterings per summer month.
 Perhaps one deep watering in spring and fall.
 H - High.
 One deep watering per week in summer months.
 One deep watering every other dry season month.
 VH - Very High.
 The soil needs to be kept moist.
-These trees naturally occur in riparian zones - stream or lake side Root Damage Potential These ratings obtained from the Cal Poly Web site: http://selectree.calpoly.edu.
+These trees naturally occur in riparian zones - stream or lake side.
+Root Damage Potential These ratings obtained from the Cal Poly Web site: http://selectree.calpoly.edu.
 L = Low; M = Moderate; H = High Allergy Potential These ratings (1-10) from Thomas Ogren's OPALS (Ogrens Plant Allergy Scale) System in Allergy Free Gardening.
-The increasing incidence of asthma and allergies in the Los Angeles area has prompted us to include this informati because of their high allergy potential.
-In the flower, it is the male anther that produces pollen, the biggest allergy i both male and female parts.
+The increasing incidence of asthma and allergies in the Los Angeles area has prompted us to include this information.
+Some trees are now outlawed on school campuses because of their high allergy potential.
+In the flower, it is the male anther that produces pollen, the biggest allergy issue.
+Most flowers are complete, meaning they have both male and female parts.
 Some species, however, have flowers that are only male or female.
-These species has two houses), or they have those male-only and female-only flowers growing on the same tree (monoecious - one h female flowers and also some bisexual flowers.
-Over the years, male trees have been chosen for street trees and trees.
+These species have either separate male and female trees (dioecious - two houses), or they have those male-only and female-only flowers growing on the same tree (monoecious - one house, like corn), and yet others have separate male and female flowers and also some bisexual flowers.
+Over the years, male trees have been chosen for street trees and for campuses to avoid the mess of fruit drop from female trees.
 This has resulted in an increase in male tres, and therefore an increase in pollen.
 1 = lowest rating, least allergenic pollen.
 10 = highest rating.
-These trees are usually wind-pollinated or have very fine pollen grains. f = female: m = male: b = bisexual, having both male and female flowers tor.
+These trees are usually wind-pollinated or have very fine pollen grains. f = female; m = male; b = bisexual, having both male and female flowers